-Calculation algorithms account for program attrition as well as persistence decay.
+Calculation algorithms account for attrition of customers out of the service territory, as well as persistence decay.
 It has been noted that there may also be a need to adjust for cross-year effects of large differences in weather conditions or economic impacts.
 Custom savings inputs therefore are adjusted for standard year weather.
 Further studies are needed to help determine the magnitude of such effects and if this is the appropriate way to account for them.

 This calculation should be carried out separately for each “wave” of behavior programs, where a wave is defined as a newly launched program.
 For simplicity, any new wave is assumed to start at the beginning of a program year (Year 1) and may include multiple different treatment types such as usage groups, report frequency, etc. For example, any wave added after 2018, will be considered Year 1 in the year they are launched.